bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 2. check-every
       To each data portion the regular expressions from the list of rules are applied.
 When matched, the data are converted to Avro Record and put into the output stream.
 Matching process will continue using the next rule.

       If none of the rules is matched, data are converted to unified fallback avro record and put into the fallback stream.

 **Configuration**

 Module configuration is located in the "options" field of instance configuration (:ref:`REST_API_Instance_Create`).
 The configuration contains a three-tier structure that consists of the following levels: options (0-level), rules (1-level), fields (2-level).

-**Options**
+**"options"**

 .. csv-table::
  :header: "Field Name", "Format", "Description", "Example"